Whitewood Herald

-The Whitewood Herald is a weekly newspaper located in southeastern Saskatchewan in the community of Whitewood, Saskatchewan.
+The Whitewood Herald is a Canadian weekly newspaper located in southeastern Saskatchewan in the community of Whitewood, Saskatchewan.
 Publishing since 1892, it is the oldest continuing weekly newspaper in Saskatchewan.

 The first issue of The Whitewood Herald rolled off the press during the first week of April.
 1892.
 F.J.
 Greenstreet was the publisher and editor at that time.
 This plant was moved from Elkhorn, Manitoba to Whitewood, Saskatchewan by Mr. Greenstreet, who carried on as publisher and editor until his death a few years later.
 The plant consisted of a job press, a small army press, a few cases of type and make-up stones.
 It was first housed in a dwelling situated on North Railway Street, later occupied by Mr. and Mrs. W. Armstrong and family.
 Soon after it was moved to a building situated where Schmidt Bros.
 Garage later stood.

 Following Mr. Greenstreet's death, Mrs. Greenstreet took over her husband's duties.
 John Hawkes leased the business and acted as editor from 1897 to 1 Nov.
 1890 when he moved to Carnduff to take over a plant he had purchased there.
 Bruce Bennett then assisted Mrs. Greenstreet, owner of the plant, until early in 1900 when he left to work in Vancouver, British Columbia.

 When John Scott purchased the business from Mrs. Greenstreet on November 1, 1900, the plant equipment was very meager, but new equipment was added soon after.
 A year or two following Mr. Scott's purchase of the business, the plant was moved to a site on 3rd Ave.
 More modern machinery was added during the years that Mr. Scott published The Herald and in 1950 an Optimus 35 press was installed.
 At that time, The Herald's subscription list was approaching the 1000 mark.
 John Scott sold the business to the Ashfield Bros. of Grenfell in August 1955.